 Semester and internships abroad

-The development for the winter semester 2020/21 is difficult to assess.
-The worldwide travel warning issued by the German Foreign Office (Auswärtiges Amt) has been lifted for many European countries, but has been extended for other countries until 31 August 2020: https://www.auswaertiges-amt.de/de/ReiseUndSicherheit/covid-19/2296762 (German).
-This applies to all risk areas that are identified by the Robert Koch Institute on a daily basis: www.rki.de/covid-19-risetikogebiete (German).
+The development is difficult to assess.
+Since 1 October 2020, the German Foreign Office's (Auswärtiges Amt) worldwide travel warning has been converted into a country-specific assessment, so that differentiated indications for all countries are once again being published worldwide: https://www.auswaertiges-amt.de/de/ReiseUndSicherheit/covid-19/2296762 (German).
+This applies to all risk areas that are identified by the Robert Koch Institute on a daily basis (German).

-Many of our European partner universities will accept students as usual for winter semester 20/21.
-However, in some non-European countries there are still travel restrictions, quarantine measures and possibly problems on the return journey.
+Many of our European partner universities will accept students as usual.
+However, in some non-European countries there are travel restrictions, quarantine measures and possibly problems on the return journey.
 Travel to countries for which a travel warning exists at the time of departure is neither approved nor supported by the university.
 The risk of later non-recognized achievements abroad lies with the student.

-However, you should not stop your travel plans hastily, but wait and see how things develop, especially after August 31, 2020.
+However, you should not stop your travel plans hastily, but wait and see how things develop.
 You should seek advice from your faculty and the International Office.
-It may also be possible to postpone your stay until the summer semester 2021 (application deadline 01.09.2020).

 All students should register in the list for electronic registration of Germans abroad of the Foreign Office (Elefand List).
 Although server overloads may occur from time to time, this registration is strongly recommended.
 Please also contact the International Office if you have not already done so, so that we can send you further information if necessary.
 Only you can decide whether you want to travel back or stay on site for personal reasons.